KittyCAD/modeling-app/docs/kcl/patternCircular3d.md

 	arcDegrees: number,
 	// The axis around which to make the pattern.
 This is a 3D vector.
 	axis: [number, number, number],
-	// The center about which to make th pattern.
+	// The center about which to make the pattern.
 This is a 3D vector.
 	center: [number, number, number],
 	// The number of repetitions.
 Must be greater than 0.
 This excludes the original entity.
 For example, if `repetitions` is 1, the original entity will be copied once.
 	repetitions: number,